 Running Start courses are college courses, taught by Oyster River High School faculty who are approved adjunct professors.
 College faculty work directly with high school faculty to ensure that the courses taught maintain standards identical to those of sections taught on the college campus.
+Successful completion of this course will result in college credits.
+These credits are accepted at all CCSNH Colleges and transferable to a number of two and four-year universities.
 Successful completion earns both high school and college credit.
 There is a cost associated with taking Running Start courses.
 Students contemplating Running Start courses are advised to meet with their School Counselor.
-Current eligible courses include:
+Availability of Running Start credit is dependent on approval from the college each school year.
+Anticipated Running Start offerings include:

-Advanced Programming with Java Introduction to Business Introduction to Programming with Python Child Development I & II
+Anatomy and Physiology Introduction to Adobe Advanced Programming with Java Introduction to Business

+Algebra 2 with Trigonometry Introduction to Programming with Python

+Calculus Macroeconomics

+Child Development I & II Microeconomics

-Psychology (tentative) College Composition
+College Composition Pre-Calculus

-Quantitative Reasoning Digital Graphic Design

-Digital Video Production Introduction to Adobe
+Digital Video Production Quantitative Reasoning